AbdelHameed-Hamed/raytrace-odin/README.md

 # Building

-First you need to have a few things installed.
+First, you need to have a few things installed.

 - [Odin](https://odin-lang.org/)
 - [ISPC](https://ispc.github.io/)